maswiebe/maswiebe.github.io/assets/cook_replication.md

 It seems a near-certainty that the Table 7 estimates would be different if we ran the regressions using a balanced panel.
 In other words, the state-level results are 'dead on arrival', and are not externally valid for the U.S. over 1870-1940.

-#Cook interprets the riots estimate as follows: "One additional riot in a given state in a given year would diminish the state total by an average of nearly half a patent or by 17 patents in a given year for all states."
+[//]: # Cook interprets the riots estimate as follows: "One additional riot in a given state in a given year would diminish the state total by an average of nearly half a patent or by 17 patents in a given year for all states."
-#But it's very likely that this interpretation would be different if the regression included all 35 riots.
+[//]: # But it's very likely that this interpretation would be different if the regression included all 35 riots.

 ---------
 computational reproducibility: Cook's code is riddled with errors